davidzosterman/Bodybuilding_Judge/README.md

 ### Data cleaning
 To reduce training time and needed model complexity, we focused on competitions from the `year` 2024 in the `division` 'Men’s Physique'.
 Within each competition, each contestant has a variable number of photos.
 We manually selected two photos, one front and one back, from each contestant using the [data_selection.ipynb](./notebooks/data_selection.ipynb) Jupyter notebook (note that Google Colab did not support the interactive feature of this notebook).
 Each competition also listed the final `rank` of the competitors from 1 up to 16.
 If more than 16 competitors were present, all after the first fifteen were tied at 16th place.

 The training, validation, and test datasets were created using the [build_dataset.ipynb](./notebooks/build_dataset.ipynb) notebook.
 The purpose of our model was to compare an image from each of two competitors and decide a winner.
-Our dataset input `x` consisted of pairs of two photos, the front-facing photos from two different competitors ???IS THIS CORRECT???, and our dataset `y` output consisted of an integer 0 (first competitor wins) or 1 (second competitor wins).
+Our dataset input `x` consisted of pairs of two photos, the front-facing photos from two different competitors, and our dataset `y` output consisted of an integer 0 (first competitor wins) or 1 (second competitor wins).
 Within each competition, we added a datapoint for each pair of competitors, using the rankings within the competition to determine if the winner should be 0 or 1.
 Two important nuances were:
 - Each pair of competitors added *two* datapoints for each competitor pair, with the order of the competitors as competitor 0 or 1 reversed.
 This was to prevent the network's two image recognition parts from learning features of different competitors.
 - If two competitors had the same ranking (eg. two competitors with ranking 16 or one competitor paired against himself) then the datapoint was thrown out.